Here are Some Traditions of the Himba Tribe, the Red People of Africa.

 0

-Get ready to be wowed in this article as we look into some traditions of the “Red People of Africa”—the great Himba tribe.
+Get ready to be wowed in this article as we look into some traditions of the “Red People of Africa”—the great Himba tribe, a semi-nomadic people.

 Origin and Culture of the Himba Tribe